iotaledger/trinity-wallet/src/desktop/README.md

 yarn global add electron
 ```

-### 2. Clone or download the Trinity repo from GitLab.
+### 2. Clone or download the Trinity repo from GitHub.

-Clone the GitLab repo by running this command:
+Clone the repo by running this command:

 ```
 git clone https://github.com/iotaledger/trinity-wallet.git